You can run BuildVu directly from the command line which is useful for running the converter from another language or script.

 How are the settings controlled?

-When running from command line, settings are controlled by passing in system properties.
+When running from the command line, settings are controlled by passing in system properties.
 Available settings and their values can be found in the Javadocs.
 The key classes are:

 - SVGConversionOptions (Settings available in BuildVu-SVG)